 Get those food choices right, and we will be 100 times more likely to lead a healthier lifestyle free of diet-related health problems.

 We all want not just to feel right but look good as well, but everyone is different, very different.

 So we can’t get caught up in the generic numbers of calories and macronutrients – we need to consider what is best for us and our own personal goal.

 We can very quickly lose motivation when it comes to healthy eating because the temptation of the junk food can be too much – but as mentioned – if you keep it in moderation there’s no reason why we can’t lead a healthy lifestyle, reducing the chance of illnesses and long-term health problems.

 Plus there is nothing wrong a with a beer and packet of crisps here and there!

-Finally, make sure our healthy meals are varied – as much as we can lose motivation with the temptation we can also get bored – very quickly – so keep it exciting and keep it varied to stop us from getting bored and falling off the wagon …… again!
+Finally, make sure our healthy meals are varied – as much as we can lose motivation with the temptation we can also get bored – very quickly – so do you best to keep mealtime exciting!